Chicago Weekly

 Jazz Institute of Chicago Jazzgram

-As a bandleader and composer, Karl has led groups featuring Ernest Dawkins, Jimmy Ellis, Nicole Mitchell and Jeff Parker.
-His recordings as a leader feature the best of Chicago's Young Lions, including Frank Rosaly and Greg Ward.
+As a bandleader and composer, Karl has led groups featuring Ernest Dawkins, Jimmy Ellis, Nicole Mitchell, and Jeff Parker.
+His recordings as a leader feature the best of Chicago's performers, including Frank Rosaly and Greg Ward.

 [Karl's] a double-bassist of the first magnitude.